Olly Murs: Radio presenting

+On 4 April 2011, Murs stood in for Comedy Dave Vitty on The Chris Moyles Show on Radio 1 for one week while Vitty was rehearsing for Dancing on Ice.

+At the end of May 2011, Murs presented a Celebrity Club Classics show on Heart FM.
+He went on to present a Celebrity Special over the Christmas Period in 2011 and again in 2012.

-On 12 December 2014, Murs performed and presented his ITV special A Night In With Olly Murs.
-The show featured him performing some of his songs as well as photobomb with Nicole Scherzinger, prank Caroline Flack, appear in a special episode of EastEnders and lip sync with John Bishop.
-Next, on 25 December 2014, Murs reunited with Flack to co-present a Christmas Day radio show on British radio station Magic.
+On 25 December 2014, Murs reunited with Caroline Flack to co-present a Christmas Day radio show on British radio station Magic.
 They later did another radio show for Magic on New Year's Eve.